The final debate: CNN's Reality Check Team vets the claims

 In short, no.

-In fact, after The Washington Post reported on the management alert in 2014, the State Department IG wrote a letter to the editor seeking to dispell this notion.
+In fact, after The Washington Post reported on the management alert in 2014, the State Department IG wrote a letter to the editor seeking to dispel this notion.

 "Some have concluded based on this (alert) that $6 billion is missing," Steve Linick wrote.
 "The alert, however, did not draw that conclusion."

-Note: Editor's note: The verdict on this Reality Check has been updated.